Local Attractions Guide

 Bali Bistro (Indonesian)

-Bali Bistro serves the most genuine Indonesian dishes in Shanghai, from hot beef curry to deep-fried, peppered fish.
+Bali Bistro serves the genuine Indonesian dishes in Shanghai, from hot beef curry to deep-fried, peppered fish.

 Jean Georges (French)